hd-UQ/cd_dynamax/doc/2025_joss_submission/paper.md

 # Acknowledgements

-Iñigo Urteaga acknowledges the support of ''la Caixa'' foundation's LCF/BQ/PI22/11910028 award, as well as funds by MICIU/AEI/10.13039/501100011033 and the BERC 2022-2025 program funded by the Basque Government.
+Iñigo Urteaga acknowledges the support of ''la Caixa'' foundation's LCF/BQ/PI22/11910028 award and Grant RYC2023-045922-I by MICIU/AEI/10.13039/501100011033 and by ESF+, as well as funds by MICIU/AEI/10.13039/501100011033 and the BERC 2022-2025 program funded by the Basque Government.
 Matthew Levine acknowledges support by Basis Research Institute and the Eric and Wendy Schmidt Center at the Broad Institute of MIT and Harvard.

 # References